fabhlc/strava-datastack/reports/pages/goals.md

     color="#85BB65"
 />km</b>.
 The goal for 2025 would be an additional 100km, so <b>650km</b>!
 I'll set a pace to achieve.

-staggered chart
+TODO:
-Live Counter
+- chart against staggered goals

-Use Alert?
+- Live Counter for month  + Use Alert?
 If/Else